Jackass (franchise): Jackassworld.com: 24 Hour Takeover (2008)

 On February 23, 2008, MTV held the TV special, Jackassworld.com: 24 Hour Takeover, to coincide with the official launch of Jackassworld.com.
 The special allowed the core members of Jackass to take over MTV and its studios for 24 hours, broadcasting new pranks and stunts, along with a tribute to stunt man Evel Knievel shot days before.

+Steve-O: Demise and Rise (2009)

+On May 3, 2009, MTV premiered a documentary titled Steve-O: Demise and Rise about how his life was affected by the use of drugs and alcohol.
+The documentary was directed by Jackass cinematographer Dimitry Elyashkevich.
+The show featured home-made video footage of Steve-O using drugs and vandalizing his apartment.
+In an August 2009 interview with Johnny Knoxville for The Times-Picayune, Knoxville on the topic of Steve-O's recovery and rehabilitation said "He's taking to sobriety like he took to drugs and alcohol, I'm very proud of him.
+I think we'll see him doing some stuff here really soon.
+As a matter of fact, I know we are."

 A Tribute to Ryan Dunn (2011)

 A Tribute to Ryan Dunn is a TV movie documentary which aired on November 28, 2011.
 The film chronicles the life of former cast member Ryan Dunn, who died on June 20, 2011.
 It features interviews from Dunn's family members, the Jackass cast and crew, and some of the CKY crew members.
 Never-before-released footage of Dunn was also shown in this documentary.

 Jackass Shark Week (2021 & 2022)

 On July 11, 2021, during Shark Week, the Discovery Channel aired Jackass Shark Week.
 It featured Jackass cast members Johnny Knoxville, Steve-O, Chris Pontius, and new cast members Sean "Poopies" McInerney and Jasper Dolphin, with Jeff Tremaine and Trip Taylor serving as executive producers, and Dimitry Elyashkevich as camera operator.
-This Shark Week episode marks the first time ever someone got bit on the show.
+This Shark Week episode marks the first time someone ever got bit on the show.

 On June 15, 2022, Chris Pontius announced that they will be doing another Jackass Shark Week special.
 It featured Johnny Knoxville, Chris Pontius, Wee Man, Sean "Poopies" McInerney, Zach Holmes, Jasper Dolphin, and his dad Compston "Dark Shark" Wilson.
-It aired on July 24, 2022 on the Discovery Channel.
+It aired on July 24, 2022, on the Discovery Channel.